viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 Thanks to Fernando Cacciola, Andrzej KrzemieÃĚâĂđski and every one that has contributed to the wording and the rationale of N3793 [N3793].

-Vicente thanks personnaly Evgeny Panasyuk and Johannes Kapfhammer for their remarks on the DO-expression.
+Vicente thanks personally Evgeny Panasyuk and Johannes Kapfhammer for their remarks on the DO-expression.
 Pierre thanks the IRCAM and Carlos Agon who allowed him to work on this proposal during its internship.
 # References[Alexandrescu.Expected]: http://channel9.msdn.com/Shows/Going+Deep/C-and-Beyond-2012-Andrei-Alexandrescu-Systematic-Error-Handling-in-C "A. Alexandrescu.
 C++ and Beyond 2012 - Systematic Error Handling in C++, 2012."